kenken64/workshop01-api/README.md

 1. a.
 Answer is on the day1_a_http.pdf page 13 and 16

    b.
-Get return the body or payload but HEAD only return the metadata which is the HEADERS.
+GET return the body and HEADERS but HEAD only return the the HEADERS without the payload.

 2. When a resource hyperlink is click and when a URL is accessed.
 Sometimes there is ajax polling that happens when the landing page is accessed without user manually trigger an event on the website e.g. charting app